 According to Gensler’s 2017 Design Forecast, buildings contribute more than any other factor to global carbon emissions — 30% and up to 80% in some developing countries.
 Sustainable architecture seeks to minimize the negative environmental impact of buildings by efficiency and moderation in the use of materials and energy.
 It also considers the space the development occupies and the wider ecosystem.
 This trend is about a conscious approach to energy use and ecological conservation, carefully considering the impact in the short term and the consequences for future generations.

 We have been involved in some of the most ground-breaking and inspiring examples of sustainable architecture.
-Singapore’s ‘living tower’, the Oasia Hotel Downtown, is at the cutting edge of the growing trend for sustainable practices and in particular the rise of the building garden.
-The building benefits from an open structure, incorporating four verdant ‘sky terraces’ to serve as urban verandas, sheltered by a sky garden with an open crown instead of a flat roof.
-The facade is home to 21 species of creepers which will grow and fuse with the outside of the building.
-An additional 33 species of plants and trees have been incorporated into the sky terraces and top level garden.
-This incredible project brings much needed greenery into the CBD, as well as providing a new habitat for birds and animals and increasing urban biodiversity.
+The Oasia Hotel Downtown, is known as Singapore’s ‘living tower’, due to leading the way in sustainable practices, specifically the trend for increasingly popular and imaginative building gardens.
+The building’s usual open structure incorporates four lush ‘sky terraces’ which provide green verandas in the urban environment.
+A sky garden above this features an open crown rather than a solid roof structure.
+21 species of creepers are incorporated with the facade itself, carefully designed and placed to fuse and combine with the outside of the building as they grow.
+The top level sky garden and the sky terraces also boast an additional 33 species of plants and trees.
+Not only does this remarkable project allow CBD workers and visitors to enjoy much needed greenery but it also has a positive impact on biodiversity in the urban environment and serves as a new habitat for birds and animals.
 The innovation involved in realising this sustainable vision needed equally inventive access solutions.
-CoxGomyl designed and built a bespoke system including a BMU at crown level, a soft-rope system to allow the cradle to travel horizontally and diagonally, and monorail systems on the underside of the soffit for access to the mid-level gardens.
+CoxGomyl designed and built a bespoke system including a BMU at crown level, a soft-rope system to allow horizontal and diagonal the cradle movement, and, to service the mid-level gardens a monorail systems is installed on the underside of the soffit.

 Even Supertall Skyscrapers are now becoming more sustainable in their façade design.
 The Shanghai World Financial Center employs a diagonal-braced frame with added outrigger trusses linked to the columns of the mega structure.
 Using this new system meant the weight of the building was reduced by more than 10% and resulted in significantly less material being needed for this 492 metre tall building.
 The Center also features energy efficient LED displays on the external walls, water recycling tanks, more space for bicycle parking and UV resistant windows to save energy.
 The standout feature of this structure is the 164-foot-wide portal carved through its upper levels that relieves enormous wind pressures on the building.
 CoxGomyl’s access solution involves 20 separate BMU systems and the ability to retract into the building for out of sight for parking.
 Jib designs include fixed length jibs and multistage knuckle jibs.
 These are capable of launching the cradle through narrow openings and reaching around corners to position the cradle in hard-to-reach locations on the building’s facade.
 The level 97 glass-clad observation bridge uses a custom gantry for regular and convenient access to this important viewing area.